 Certified fighter aces of the storied 31st Fighter Group pose together in front of a P-51B Mustang.
 Captain Frederick Dorsch, who is buried in the Gettysburg National Cemetery, is on the far left in this photo.
 This photograph, taken circa the 1940s, is courtesy of the 31st Fighter Group Association.

-In today’s World War II at Gettysburg post, Licensed Battlefield Guide Ralph Siegel shows the the final resting place of individuals killed during the Italian Campaign, and in air operations in the Mediterranean Sea.
+In today’s World War II at Gettysburg post, Licensed Battlefield Guide Ralph Siegel shows the final resting place of individuals killed during the Italian Campaign, and in air operations in the Mediterranean Sea.

 This map shows the location of the videos for the World War II at Gettysburg series.
 Videos #1-#5 were taken in Section 2 of the Gettysburg National Cemetery.
 This map was created facing north at approximately 12:30 PM on Saturday, July 31, 2010.